radicle-dev/radicle-upstream/FUNDING.md

 1. `Local`

   In this environment, the Radicle Contracts are deployed to a local ganache node and we use a local test wallet that can communicate with it.
+The "DAI" token used in this Environment is our custom Radicle Token.
 See the [local environment](#local-environment) section to learn how to get set up.

 2. `Ropsten`

   In this environment, the app will plug itself with the Radicle Contracts deployed in the Ropsten network and will use Infura as a service provider.
-A real wallet is recommended.
+A real wallet is recommended to ensure we are testing using real-world conditions.
 You will need fake Ropsten Eth (aka `rEth`) to pay the incurring transactions fees.
   No real money will be charged.

+  As in the `Local` environment, here the "DAI" token used is also our custom Radicle Token, deployed in the Ropsten network.
+To get some tokens into our account to play around, reach out to the team and we will send you some.

 3. `Mainnet`